OPERATING SYSTEM MAINTENANCE

 4. If any problems are reported then click on the "Repair Disk Permissions" button.

-Permissions can also be repaired at the click of a button in Xupport, Onyx, or Cocktail (see below)
+Permissions can also be repaired at the click of a button in Onyx, or Cocktail (see Onyx/Cocktail section)

 There is not too much to worry about in the Mac world but once in a while we need to run some protection for the occasional problems.
 We are still susceptible to the Microsoft Word viruses that have infiltrated the Windoze world.
 A new virus is concealing itself as a MP3 file and can cause damage (be careful of downloaded MP3 files).

-Whenever you hear of a new virus on Macs (keep up with MAGIC meetings, MAGIC newsletter, and Mac magazines and websites) you need to update the antivirus list for AntiVirus (or whatever application you are using) and then run the program again - just in case.
+Whenever you hear of a new virus on Macs (keep up with MAGIC meetings, MAGIC newsletter, and Mac magazines and websites) you need to update the antivirus list for whatever antivirus application you are using) and then run the program again - just in case.

 Optimize (de-fragment) your Hard Drive(s) (Frequency: every 6 months)

-Depending on how you use your Mac, you may find that files get fragmented often.
+If you have a HArd Drive (the disk spins) as opposed to a Solid State Drive (SSD) then you may find that files get fragmented often.
 That means that files may not have their information stored contiguously or together - one piece of information may be in one location of your drive and another is somewhere completely different.
 This sort of fragmentation can cause programs and data files to load more slowly and it can also cause the OS performance to degrade.
 More seriously, the empty space becomes fragmented and the operating system can no longer find large chunks of contiguous space - this hampers its ability to use virtual memory and slows down file input and output.
+The more full you drive is (Say greater that 75% full) the worse this becomes.

 The problem can be fixed by de-fragmenting your hard drive.
 A good tool for the job Drive Genius, a popular disk utility ($99, http://www.prosofteng.com).
 It takes a while to de-fragment (you might want to do it overnight) but it does a good job and leads you by the hand.